KshitijRathore/Prototype-2-udyogsaarthi/README.md

 * Real-time Conversion: Experience near-instantaneous translation, enabling fluid and natural conversations between Deaf individuals and those who may not be proficient in sign language.
 * Accessible Technology: This prototype paves the way for a more inclusive digital landscape, breaking down communication barriers and fostering a sense of belonging for all.

 Technologies Used:
-Python
+Python,
-Machine Learning (ML)
+Machine Learning (ML),
-TensorFlow
+TensorFlow,
-MediaPipe
+MediaPipe,
-OpenCV
+OpenCV.

 How to Use:
 Install the required dependencies (outlined in the README file).
 Run the provided Python script to initiate the sign-to-symbol conversion.
 Begin signing, and witness the seamless transformation into intuitive symbolic representations.

 Contributions:
 We welcome contributions from the community to enhance and expand this transformative technology.
 Whether it's refining the model, improving recognition accuracy, or adding new features, your input is invaluable.